barneyb/johann/documentation/docs/language/expressions.md

 int b = *p;         # b = 2;
 int c = *a;         # c = 1;
 *a = b + c;         # a[0] = 3;
+printf("i <%d u!\n",
+       a[0]);       # i <3 u!
 free(a);
 ```

+Note that unary `*` can (currently) only operate on a bare identifier, and that identifier's width - not the destination's - determines the load width.
+There is also the `sizeof` construct, which is either a unary operator on a parenthesized type name, or a function which accepts a single type argument, depending on your mindset.

+A `*` can also be used on the left side of an assignment to write to pointed-at memory, though structs/arrays are often easier to reason about/with.

+The shift operators work as you'd expect for reasonable operands.
+Be careful if you might hit over- or underflow, if either operand might be negative, or if the second operand might be greater than 63.
+All those cases are undefined.

 ## Strings